chandan27082002/Minor_projec_pycity/README.md

-# Minor_projec_pycity

-# Electricity Consumption Forecasting Using PyCity — Mini Project
+# Electricity Consumption Forecasting Using PyCity — Minior Project

 This project presents an end-to-end workflow for forecasting electricity consumption using a synthetic dataset generated with pycity_base.
 The dataset contains hourly electricity usage for the year 2024, enabling structured analysis, feature exploration, and model development.